karahmogaka/KCM-Doc/source/gettingstarted.rst

 System Access
 -------------
-The system can be accessed at IP address https://45.79.150.72.
+The live system is available at 3pm.globalhealthapp.net.

 .. note::
    The IP address is just a placeholder,